GENIE-MC-Community/lamp/README.md

 GENIE `R-2_9_0`, and you will need to check out an older release of `lamp` to work with the 2.8 series.

+Note that the "HEAD" version on the lamp package is designed to work with GENIE 2.9.X.
+If you want to use an older version of GENIE, you should check out an appropriate tag.
+You can do this with a branch checkout command that will switch to the version of the code matching the tag and also put you on a separate branch (away from master) in case you want to make commits, etc.

+* To use 2.8.6, you probably want tag "R-2_8_6.5".
+Check it out with:

+    git checkout -b R-2_8_6.5-br R-2_8_6.5

+* If you have created a repo with a different name or naming structure from those expected by lamp, you will need to update this script or rename your repository.
+This script expects repositories in HepForge to look like R-X_Y_Z and in GitHub to look like GENIE_X_Y_Z.
+You may grep this script for the checklamp function to see how the major, minor, and patch version numbers are managed.

 ## Basic Usage

 If you rub the lamp, you will let GENIE out of the bottle!
 Running the script with